iiviie/better-yt/README.md

 ## Features

 - ✅ **Subscription Fetcher**: Get all your YouTube subscriptions
-- ✅ **Channel Recommendations**: Find similar channels based on content analysis
+- ✅ **Channel Recommendations**: Find similar channels from your existing subscriptions
+- ✅ **NEW Channel Discovery**: Discover channels you're NOT subscribed to yet!
 - ✅ Simple OAuth 2.0 authentication (just click "Allow" in browser)
+- ✅ Smart content similarity analysis using TF-IDF and topic matching
+- ✅ Quality filters (minimum subscribers, active channels only)
 - ✅ Saves credentials for future use (no re-authentication needed)
 - ✅ Exports to JSON, TXT, and URL formats
-- ✅ User-friendly - no technical knowledge required for end users

 ## For Developers: One-Time Setup